 01 of 10

 Paper boxes are great fun to make and can be adapted in a variety of ways.
-This simple folded box is made from two sheets of square paper and can be made in various sizes depending on the size of the paper you use.
-Simply follow the step-by-step tutorial and you'll have a cute folded box.
+This simple, origami-style folded box is made from two sheets of square paper and can be made in various sizes depending on the size of the square paper you use.

 These make great gift boxes and are also perfect for party or wedding favors.
-You can also customize the boxes with rubber stamps and other embellishments if you like.
+Give it your own personal touch by customizing it with rubber stamps and other embellishments.

 Continue to 2 of 10 below.